Tailored to You

 • Does the paint require a topcoat ($) to seal it?
 (Ben Moore paint does not, chalk and milk paint do, mineral paint can go either way)

 • The topcoat matters.
-Polyurethane requires multiple coats (labor cost $), hemp oil only requires one coat (and is rather quick to apply), wax only requires one coat but takes a bit more time due to the application and buffing process.
+Polyurethane requires multiple coats (labor cost $), hemp oil and salve require one coat (and are rather quick to apply), wax requires one coat but takes a bit more time due to the application and buffing process.

 • The cost of the paint itself.
 In order of least to most expensive: Ben Moore, milk paint, mineral paint, chalk paint